LCI Signs Agreement With Beta Technologies For A Committed Order Of Up To 125 eVTOL Aircraft

-LCI, a leading aviation company and a subsidiary of the Libra Group, today signed an agreement with BETA Technologies (BETA), developer of a fully integrated electric aviation system, to acquire up to 125 of the company’s electric vertical take-off and landing (eVTOL) aircraft.
+LCI, a leading aviation company and a subsidiary of Libra Group, today signed an agreement with BETA Technologies (BETA), developer of a fully integrated electric aviation system, to acquire up to 125 of the company’s electric vertical take-off and landing (eVTOL) aircraft.

 LCI’s commitment for BETA’s ALIA-250 eVTOL aircraft will enable the company to sustainably support operations across the globe.
 Under the terms of the deposit-backed agreement, LCI will initially acquire 50 aircraft with an option for a total of up to 125.
 The eVTOL aircraft are currently under development at BETA’s facility in Burlington, Vermont.